mbeddr/mps-platform-docs/src/doc/docs/aspects/structure.md

     {{ contribution_by('abstraktor') }}

+!!! question "How can I get all properties of a node?"

+    To get all properties that are set in the current node, calll `myNode/.getProperties()`.
+To get a list of all available properties including inherited ones, use `concept/YourConcept.getProperties()` and read them through `myNode/.getProperty()`.

+!!! question "How can I get the value of a enumeration dynamically?"

+    If you know the property, you can call `new SNodeAccessUtilImpl().getPropertyValue(node, property)`. is even easier.

+## Links

+!!! question "How to properly check nodes of type `LinkDeclaration` for equality?"

+    Assuming you have a LinkDeclaration myLink, you can just write `myLink.is(link/Concept : otherLink/)`.

 ## [References](https://www.jetbrains.com/help/mps/structure.html#references)

 To refer to other nodes in the model, use references.
 They have a scope and can be automatically created (smart references)